ealva-com/ealvalog/README.md

 ```
 - Examples of Kotlin extension functions for debug only logging.
 The client should copy these from
 Loggers.kt for use in their app.
 This code is not provided in this library as it's Android
-specific and the "debug flag" (BuildConfig.DEBUG for Android) should defined in the application code.
+specific and the "debug flag" (BuildConfig.DEBUG for Android) should be defined in the application code.
 ```kotlin
 inline fun Logger._w(
   throwable: Throwable? = null,